What Is The IELTS Listening Section Format And Timing?

 Tip #8: Don’t Underestimate The Importance Of Synonyms.

 As with many language tests, the IELTS requires you to demonstrate that you understand and can use synonyms.
 Questions are often paraphrased or use synonyms to the keywords spoken in the recording, so be sure you have full mastery of vocabulary useful for the IELTS.
+Practice your the Speaking part with tips to ace this section.

-Tip #9: Always Double-Check Your Answers.
+Tip #9: Always Double-Check Your Answers to Questions.

 Verify, re-verify, and re-re-verify that the answers you transfer to your answer sheet match those in your test booklet.